nka77/Economical-Impact-of-Covid-19/README.md

-# Economical impact of public behaviour during Covid-19
+# Economic impact of public behaviour during Covid-19

 This repository contains a Python project for exploring Covid-related data and creating visualizations on a range of economic activity categories.